EliBildman/MazeSolver/README.md

 # Maze Solver
 This is a (soon to be) collection of maze solving algorithms based off my cs classes and also my own research.
-For an interactive example of all the algorithms in action, check out my implementation at [link to esbildman](http://esbildman.com/projects/maze).
+For an interactive example of all the algorithms in action, check out my [implementation](http://esbildman.com/projects/maze).

 ### Input